-- i) they are in arrears and interest greater than 30 days is outstanding; - ii) the Fund has received no notice of refinance of the mortgage investment or sale of the secured property; and - iii) whilst the Fund has assessed the mortgage investment as part of the expected credit loss allowance at year end, further analysis is required before the mortgage investment is able to be transitioned to one of the other credit risk classifications.
+- i) they are in arrears and interest greater than 90 days and less than 180 days is outstanding; - ii) the Fund has received no notice of refinance of the mortgage investment or sale of the secured property; and - iii) whilst the Fund has assessed the mortgage investment as part of the expected credit loss allowance at year end, further analysis is required before the mortgage investment is able to be transitioned to one of the other credit risk classifications.

 The Fund will conduct an individual assessment on under-performing loans and the increase in credit risk is not, of itself, an event that could have detrimental impact on future cash flows.
 The Fund does not hold mortgage investments with an initial term greater than 12 months.
+These loans are considered Stage 3 (or lifetime ECL credit impaired) under AASB terminology.